eldraco/ditas-number-generator/README.md

 To use the tool, pass the seed or initial number with -s, and optionally you can select the amount of lines with -l and width of the numbers with -w.
 If you pass -p you will plot the png file, and if you pass -P you will print the lines

+# Help

+		✗ ./puzzle-generator.py -h
+		Dita's Puzzle Generator.
+Version 0.1
+		Author: eldraco@gmail.com

+		usage: puzzle-generator.py [-h] [-v VERBOSE] [-l LINES] [-w WIDTH] [-s SEED] [-p] [-P]

+		optional arguments:
+		  -h, --help            show this help message and exit -v VERBOSE, --verbose VERBOSE
+								Amount of verbosity.
+This shows more info about the results.
+		  -l LINES, --lines LINES
+								Amount of lines to generate.
+		  -w WIDTH, --width WIDTH
+								Width of the lines.
+		  -s SEED, --seed SEED  Initial line of numbers.
+		  -p, --plot            To plot or not in a png file.
+		  -P, --print           Print the numbers in console.

 # Example